 them, and even transporting them all cause a chemical imbalance.
 All this

 creates a stress factor.

-is also a great stressor.
-The male chases the female so much that he can
+great stressor.
+The male chases the female so much that he can actually exhaust

-actually exhaust her out to death.
+her to death.
 That is why brood stock should be in

 excellent condition to endure the breeding process.
 Time needs to be spent